Xrenya/xrenya.github.io/_pages/about.md

+---
+permalink: /
+title: "PERSONAL DETAILS"
+excerpt: "About Me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---
 About Me
 ======
 Hello, I am Rinat, a Machine Learning Engineer, and I work in Tokyo.
 I am interested in CV, NLP, data analytics and machine learning competitions.